StrickTechnologies/Strick.PlusCon/docs/textStyle.md

 ### `StyledText` class
 Combines text content with a `TextStyle` object.
 For flexibility, both the `Text` and `Style` properties are read/write, and a `StyleText` method allows the styling to be applied to any text.
+A number of constructor overloads allow for flexible instantiation.

 ```c#
 StyledText st = new("Hello World!", Color.Blue);